 Fireless steam locomotives, often referred to as a fireless cooker, were very unique locomotives in that they received a charge of steam into the boiler where it mixed with hot water to generate more steam.
 Of the many thousands of small industrial steam locomotives (often called a dinky) built over the decades very few were fireless.
 Other fireless engines were operated by compressed air and used in places where a normal fire locomotive would present a severe hazard.
 Most commonly used in underground mines, many did not much resemble a locomotive.
 Others were used in places such as Plymouth Cordage, Welland; a more normal looking dinky except for the lack of a smoke stack.

-History of Westinghouse (LINK)
+History of Westinghouse (LINK) wait for redirect.

 10 (2nd) 0-4-0F Porter #7443 10/43.
 Bellevue Park, Sault Ste.
 Marie, Aug.
 1968.
 Walter Bedbrook

 Only remaining fireless cooker in Canada, one of two used by Algoma Steel.

 Old Time Trains © 2009 2021